 3- Hide an object from the scene

-Booleans includes two groups States, and Operations.
+Booleans include two groups States, and Operations.

 States are similar to events, and the current state can always be gotten from them.
 For example in the following image, Objects Overlap is shown, if the two objects Overlap you get OnTrue execution, as soon as they do not, you get OnFalse execution.
 The output Boolean value can be checked at any point to see if they are Overlapping on not.
 OnTrue or OnFlase are only fired when the state changes.

 Opinations allow running Boolean operations on Boolean variables.
-Supported operations include And, Or and Not
+Supported operations include And, Or, and Not

 |Object is Grabbed|

-To Create a Template diagram in Training Builder click Create Template button at the top right side of the Training Builder.
+To Create a Template diagram in the Training Builder click Create Template button at the top right side of the Training Builder.

-Template Scene Node block selects a group of Nodes based on query that can include one or more rows connected with And or Or, as shown in the following image.
+Template Scene Node block selects a group of Nodes based on a query that can include one or more rows connected with And or Or, as shown in the following image.

-Logic connected to Templet Scene Node block will be applied to each Node that satisfies the selection query, for example in the previous image, each object having "box" in its name, and having "wood" in the value of its material attribute will be selected.
+Logic connected to the Templet Scene Node block will be applied to each Node that satisfies the selection query, for example in the previous image, each object having "box" in its name, and "wood" in the value of its material attribute will be selected.

 The following tutorial shows the power of Template Diagrams in the training builder